-On top of that, there’s so many different elements to consider; employee requests and availability, budgeted hours, times of peak business, shift patterns, employment law...it’s no surprise in larger organisations creating a schedule can take days if not weeks to get right.
+On top of that, there are so many different elements to consider; employee requests and availability, budgeted hours, times of peak business, shift patterns, and employment law...it’s no surprise in larger organizations creating a schedule can take days if not weeks to get right.
 And then, without fail, it will always be changed.
 Every single day businesses around the world lose valuable time managing a schedule rather than managing their people and their business.

 1. Be flexible & give your employees choice

 Employees crave control and flexibility.
 They want the ability to be able to choose the shifts they work, easily switch shifts, and take on extra shifts if they need to.